Skip to content

 Do I need an AdSense account to use DFP?

 Yes.
-Although you don’t necessarily need to serve AdSense ads on your website through DFP, connecting the accounts is a mandatory step of joining DFP.
+Although you don’t necessarily need to serve AdSense ads on your website through DFP, connecting the accounts is a mandatory step in joining DFP.